neondatabase/neon-postgresql-expert/markdown/guides.md

 To get started, go to the [Neon Console](https://console.neon.tech/app/projects) and create a project.

 You will then be presented with a dialog that provides a connection string of your database.
-Click on the **Pooled connection** option and the connection string automatically updates.
+You can enable the **Connection pooling** toggle for a pooled connection string.

 ![](/guides/images/chatbot-astro-postgres-llamaindex/c200c4ed-f62d-469c-9690-c572c482c536.png)